Anamarija Veic

 Profile photo of Anamarija Veic

-Ana Veic recently completed her PhD in auditory and linguistic processing in autistic individuals at the University of Reading.
+Ana Veic completed her PhD in auditory and linguistic processing in autism at the University of Reading.
 During the final year of her PhD, she worked on a multidisciplinary project that studied the experiences and identities of autistic girls at the University of Surrey.
-She also worked briefly as a Research Assistant at Middlesex University, where she explored the barriers to help-seeking among Royal Air Force (RAF) personnel.
-Currently, Ana is based at the University of Cambridge, where she conducts research on scalable and low-cost interventions to support medication adherence in people who are prescribed treatment for hypertension.
-Aside from her interest in clinical psychology and participatory research, Ana is also passionate about charity runs and reading fiction.
+She was also a Research Assistant at Middlesex University, where she examined the barriers to help-seeking among Royal Air Force (RAF) personnel.
+Until October 2024, Ana was based at the University of Cambridge, where she conducted research on scalable and low-cost interventions to improve medication adherence in individuals prescribed treatment for hypertension.
+Currently, Ana is a postdoctoral researcher at the University of Iceland, focusing on Icelandic as a second language.
+In addition to her interests in clinical psychology and participatory research, Ana is passionate about charity runs and reading fiction.

 Website